rahathasan452/tnymlPrctc/Readme.md

-this is for learning by practice.
+this is for learning by doing.